Empower your home with reliable energy storage.

 Grade: C — Score: 50/100

-The Enphase IQ Battery utilizes advanced lithium iron phosphate technology to ensure safety, longevity, and efficiency in energy storage.
-This innovative battery system is designed to integrate seamlessly with Enphase solar systems, allowing homeowners to store excess solar energy for use during peak demand times or outages.
+The Enphase IQ Battery utilizes advanced lithium iron phosphate (LiFePO4) technology, ensuring safety, longevity, and efficiency in energy storage.
+This battery system is designed to integrate seamlessly with Enphase solar systems, providing homeowners with a reliable source of backup power and energy management.

 IQ Battery 10C (4th gen): Contact distributor (installed: ~$13,000)